T0M4S4S/Kursinis/README.md

             self.initialized = True

-And the factory method is herte:
+And the factory method is here:

 class View: